 2. Apply A Specialized Cream

-3. Keep Skin Moisturized To Treat Stretch Marks After Pregnancy
+3. Stay Hydrated To Treat Pregnancy Stretch Marks

 Moisture is one of the most important components of a healthy skin care routine.
 It keeps your skin smooth and bright, helps maintain your skin’s protective outer layer, and preserves skin elasticity.
-Oh yeah, and it helps heal stretch marks, too.
+As an added bonus, it helps heal stretch marks, too.

 Exercise can be a fun and effective method for repairing stretch marks after pregnancy.
 Even light exercise, such as walking and yoga, can strengthen the muscles of your hips, thighs, and belly (the areas where stretch marks most often appear).
 Strengthening those muscles helps to tighten loose, stretch-marked skin and promotes faster healing.

 Egg whites contain a whole host of beneficial nutrients, such as protein, potassium, riboflavin, and magnesium.
-These nutrients are great for the health of your skin and can be used to heal stretch marks after pregnancy.
+These nutrients are great for the health of your skin and can be used to heal pregnancy stretch marks.
 Here’s how they work:

-- Potassium puts moisture back in the skin and keeps it from evaporating.
+Potassium puts moisture back into your skin and keeps it from evaporating.

-- Riboflavin eliminates toxic free radicals in the skin.
+Riboflavin eliminates toxic free radicals in your skin.

 The easiest way to direct these healing nutrients to stretch-marked skin is to whip up an egg white peel.
 Here’s how to do it.

-- In a small bowl, separate 2 egg whites from their yolks.
-Note that 2 egg whites is enough for an area about the size of your face.
-Use more or less egg whites depending on the area you need to cover.
+In a small bowl, separate 2 egg whites from their yolks.
+Note that 2 egg whites are enough for an area about the size of your face.
+Use more or fewer egg whites depending on the area you need to cover.

-Stretch marks are tiny scars that form as your skin stretches.
-As they heal, these tiny scars can cause inflammation and swelling which can make stretch marks look even worse.
+As you know by now, stretch marks are tiny scars that form as your skin stretches.
+As they heal, these tiny scars can cause inflammation and swelling, which can make stretch marks look even worse.
 Rubbing ice on stretch-marked skin can help relieve and reduce this swelling and inflammation.

 Your skin does a great job of repairing and rejuvenating all by itself.
 You can help the process, though, by exfoliating stretch-marked skin once per week.
 Exfoliating helps remove the top layer of dead skin cells and promotes growth and healing in the deeper layers of skin where stretch marks form.

 We suggest a natural product like baking soda or witch hazel.
-Both products are gentle on the skin so they won’t cause dryness, irritation, or inflammation.
+Both products are gentle on your skin, so they won’t cause dryness, irritation, or inflammation.
 The best time to exfoliate is in the morning after your skin has had time to complete its natural reparative process.
-Pick one day each week to help heal stretch marks by exfoliating the skin on your belly, hips, thighs, and bust.
+Pick one day each week to help heal pregnancy stretch marks by exfoliating the skin on your belly, hips, thighs, and bust.

 When you get stressed, your body releases hormones that can interfere with your skin’s natural healing and regulation process.
 This slows the healing process of your stretch marks after pregnancy.

-Of all the options available for treating stretch marks, specialized product such as Mustela Bust Firming Serum, Stretch Marks Prevention Oil, or Soothing Moisturizing Balm are the quickest and most effective way to repair, rejuvenate, and restore your skin.
-Choose any of Mustela’s products and you’ll be on your way to smooth, young-looking skin in no time!
+And if you’d like to get as close to a magical cure as possible, skin care products such as Mustela's Bust Firming Serum, Stretch Marks Prevention Oil, or Soothing Moisturizing Balm are the quickest and most effective way to repair, rejuvenate, and restore your skin.
+Choose any of Mustela’s products and you’ll be on your way to smooth skin in no time!